How to conjugate Medir in Spanish

 Medir in the Indicative Conditional Perfect

-The Indicative Conditional Perfect of medir is used to talk about something that would have happened in the future but didn’t due to another action.
+The Indicative Conditional Perfect of medir is used to talk about something that would have happened in the past but didn’t due to another action.
 For example, "habría medido", meaning "I would have measured".

 Pronoun | Spanish | English |